lenacassandre/true-promise/README.md

 ### TruePromise.any()
 Promise.any() takes an array of Promises and, as soon as one of the promises in the array fulfills, returns a single promise that resolves with the value from that promise.
-If no promises in the array fulfill (if all of the given promises are rejected), then the returned promise is rejected with all the rejected values from the promise, in the same order.
+If no promises in the array fulfill (if all of the given promises are rejected), then the returned promise is rejected with all of the rejected values from the promise, in the same order.

 ```ts
 // Example immediatly rejecting